 A management company may or may not be retained by the board of directors to assist them in the day to day operations of the cooperative.

-We would be happy to have you in our office to discuss pricing, or mail you out a packet with that information.Methods of payments accepted
+We would be happy to have you in our office to discuss pricing or mail you an information packet.Methods of payments accepted

 -Accepted Insurance Types